gw2efficiency/item-value/README.md

 :construction: **This is not supported yet.** :construction:

-Every currency in the wallet is valued at the currently best *permanent* conversion rate.
+Every currency in the wallet is valued at the currently best *permanent & safe* conversion rate.

 - **Gold:** Direct value
-- **Spirit Shards:** Best conversion excluding weapons (since they don't sell fast and usually require dungeon tokens as well)
+- **Spirit Shards:** Best conversion excluding weapons (since they are not a safe conversion and usually require dungeon tokens as well)
 - **Dungeon Tokens:** Best conversion rate excluding items needing account bound recipes and weapons
 - **Gems:** Current gems to gold conversion rate
 - **Laurels:** Best conversion excluding once-per-account items